johnw1llliam/project-yuuka/README.md

 - Chat Memory: MongoDB
 - Web Search: Tavily AI

+## Installation
+1. Install n8n
+2. Paste the JSON content
+You may refer to this <a href="https://www.youtube.com/watch?v=vpFupARhmDs">video</a>

 ## Workflows
 **1. Yuuka (Chat)**<br>
 This is the main conversational interface, triggered via a webhook.
 It uses an AI-powered router to understand the user's intent and direct the query to one of three specialized agents.